Bill02Chen/Personal-Comments-On-Interests/Improve myself/Entrepreneurship.md

     1. humorous tales: easily be accepted bur less memorable;
     2. bible and religious stories: easily be recognized, beware of the religious of audiences;
     3. recent events: can be painful and terrify one like earthquake, still fresh in listeners’ memories

+Preparation:
-Preparation: 1.
-Visualize it by reading several times 2.
-Check the colors, pictures, feelings you want to create 3.
-Try a few times, change your wording, tones, facial expressions when necessary 4.
-Live with it and make it a truth
+1. Visualize it by reading several times
+2. Check the colors, pictures, feelings you want to create
+3. Try a few times, change your wording, tones, facial expressions when necessary
+4. Live with it and make it a truth

 Engagement of the audience
+Techniques:
-Techniques: 1.
-Be sincere 2. always useful to start with a physical object 3.
-Pay attention to your gestures, facial expressions, stimulate listeners senses.
+1. Be sincere
+2. always useful to start with a physical object
+3. Pay attention to your gestures, facial expressions, stimulate listeners senses.

 Finishing: STOP immediately, don’t drag on, don’t elaborate, let the audiences taste and think themselves

 **QA**
-Extension of presentation
+- Extension of presentation
-Develop a question list, link one question to another They want to draw conclusion to 1.
+- Develop a question list, link one question to another
+- <u>They want to draw conclusion to 1.
 Project profitable?
 2. Are you honest?
-I don’t know the answer, show honesty.
+I don’t know the answer, show honesty.</u>
 Passion

 **Interview: sell yourself; think about 3 sales points of yourselves; you can tell a story**

 # INVESTMENT PROPOSAL
-Introduction letter containing
+- Introduction letter containing
 	What is the project
 	Main selling point
 	IPO timing
-Executive summary
+- Executive summary
-Contents
+- Contents
 **Style & tones**
-Objective information the company
+- Objective information the company
-Insider information our company
+- Insider information our company
-Avoid over claims such as monopolize, increase ten folds (useless with out high base compare money) 3rd party information to support
+- Avoid over claims such as monopolize, increase ten folds (useless with out high base compare money)
+- 3rd party information to support
-Highlight questions and doubts - try to provide answers **Business model**
+- Highlight questions and doubts - try to provide answers **Business model**
-Based on proven success models.
+- Based on proven success models.
 Best: a continuation of an existing situation.
 Worst: needs to change existing habits.
 If the case, states why and how to change!
-Utilize all your resources
+- Utilize all your resources
-Highlight the strengths of management
+- Highlight the strengths of management
 **Board of directors**
 **Management team**
-Business is zoom out to a bigger and bigger area (scientist zoom in a small point) My perfect team: a crazy guy (a visioner/dreamer), a maker/inventor who can fulfill the dream, a super salesman **market & growth points**
+- Business is zoom out to a bigger and bigger area (scientist zoom in a small point)
+- My perfect team: a crazy guy (a visioner/dreamer), a maker/inventor who can fulfill the dream, a super salesman **market & growth points**
-Growth rate assumptions
+- Growth rate assumptions
-Market share assumptions
+- Market share assumptions
-How to achieve rate, share
+- How to achieve rate, share
-Competitors, competition approach: price vs technology, price vs quality, refer to cases in other countries **Customers**
+- Competitors, competition approach: price vs technology, price vs quality, refer to cases in other countries **Customers**
-How to make your product known to them how to sell your products
+- How to make your product known to them
+- how to sell your products
-How to serve them (after sale)
+- How to serve them (after sale)
 **Technology edges**
-Global Technology development trend
+- Global Technology development trend
-Relationship Inventor and the company
+- Relationship Inventor and the company
-Patent
+- Patent
-Space Out idea
+- Space Out idea
-Business model execution
+- Business model execution
 **Achievements & milestones**
-Very important
+- Very important
-Confirm the business model
+- Confirm the business model
-confirm the ability of the management
+- confirm the ability of the management
-Mentioned in point form
+- Mentioned in point form
-Short and easy to read
+- Short and easy to read
 **3 major turning points**
-First money of revenue
+- First money of revenue
-first money of profit
+- first money of profit
-first money of positive cashflow
+- first money of positive cashflow
 **Use of proceeds**
 **Investment terms**